Skip to Content

 The clear bottles often used for whites and roses, however, offer no protection against incoming light.
 Those bottles will turn quickly if exposed to light and should be kept in a protected dark area.

-To learn how light affects wine and what you can do to protect your wine, please check out this helpful guide.
+TIP: To learn how light affects wine and what you can do to protect it, check out this helpful guide.
+To find out if buying your favorite wine at the vineyard is cheaper read this article.

 Additionally, the closure of the bottle will affect a wine’s capacity to age.
 Wines with corks are far more ageable than wines with screw caps.
 Corks allow for a micro amount of oxygen to enter the wine over a long course of time, which is what allows the wine to age.
 Screw caps are designed to keep oxygen 100% out of the wine.